adevol/api-stars/readme.md

 # 📡 Eddington Ratio API

 This API provides tools for calculating the **Eddington ratio** of stars based on their physical properties.
+It is intended as a small demo for the astronomy department of KU Leuven.

 The **Eddington ratio** is defined as: